 (a) The General Service shall comprise the following offices and positions:

-(1) All elective offices;

-(2) All members of boards and commissions;

-(3) The City Manager, the City Clerk, the City Attorney, and head of each department;
+(1) The City Manager, the City Clerk, the City Attorney, and head of each department;

-(4) Persons employed for a special or temporary purpose; and positions of any class or grade exempted from the competitive service for a maximum period of six (6) months in any calendar year;
+(2) Persons employed for a special or temporary purpose; and positions of any class or grade exempted from the competitive service for a maximum period of six (6) months in any calendar year;

-(5) Persons employed to render professional, scientific, technical or expert services of an occasional or exceptional character;
+(3) Persons retained to render professional, scientific, technical or expert services of an occasional or exceptional character;

-(6) Part time positions or employments, school crossing guards, and voluntary personnel.
+(4) Persons employed on a part-time basis and all volunteers.

 (b) The Competitive Service shall consist of all positions in the City administrative service which are not in the General Service.